 Did you know that you lose hair everyday without you even knowing it?
 Each person normally lose 50-100 hair strands a day, but in some cases hair loss can take a turn for the worse.
 Hair may shed at a certain pattern and may even progress until all of it falls off.
 In these cases, you have 6 possible treatment options.
 Here’s a quick guide to help you when searching for a solution.

 AGA, or male pattern baldness, is the most common form of hair loss in men today, affecting around 50% of males by age 50.
 There are racial and age-related differences in the incidence and pattern of hair loss in this condition.
 Therefore, which explains why the condition may be more advanced in some than in others.

-While male pattern hair loss may not cause direct threat to a person’s physical health, this conditions still impacts a person’s self-image and can be a great cause of anxiety.
+While male pattern hair loss may not cause a direct threat to a person’s physical health, these conditions still impact a person’s self-image and can be a great cause of anxiety.
 The negative perceptions of hair loss may also further impair social functioning and may lead to depression in some men.